Fixed-rate vs. adjustable-rate mortgages: What's the difference?

 When interest rates are generally high, you could score a deal by snagging the lower introductory rates of an ARM.
 But when interest rates are historically low, the opposite is true.
 With less of a spread between fixed-rate mortgages and ARMs, and future rates less likely to go down, you may be better off locking in a low fixed-rate mortgage while you can.

 If you’re unsure where rates currently stand, talk to your lender about historical trends and which direction rates are likely to head over time.
 However, keep in mind that a licensed loan officer cannot guarantee where rates are headed.

 Simplify your decision with Better Mortgage

 If you're still unsure about whether to choose a fixed-rate or adjustable-rate mortgage, Better Mortgage can help make the decision easier.
 Our 100% online mortgage application will save you time without pressure from loan officers eager to earn a commission.
-Plus, we have no lender fees or unnecessary appointments.
+Plus, we have no unnecessary appointments.